 Process illustration for an Industrial Company

 “How it works” illustrations or process infographics are an important part of any company’s toolbox, and they’re often easy to create in-house.
 Our client, Symtec’s own marketing team created this diagram that illustrates their six step process, helping to pre-answer questions from prospects while also highlighting their value.

 Process Infographic for Life Science Company

-Our client, Tech Guru IT, was in the process of a brand refresh when they asked for our help creating custom illustrations to communicate their process and services in a simple way for potential clients to understand.
+An IT company was in the process of a brand refresh when they asked for our help creating custom illustrations to communicate their process and services in a simple way for potential clients to understand.
 We worked closely with them to understand what needed to be communicated and made recommendations on how to simplify those messages and overall visual marketing communication.
 The new look-and-feel direction for the illustrations is a hand-drawn effect—reflecting the company’s personable approach to IT.

 Infographic for Industrial Automation company

 Here’s another example of a process diagram, utilizing custom graphics and icons to help illustrate what happens in each phase.

-Animations and Illustrations for a Big Data Company
+Animations and Custom Illustrations for a Big Data Company

 Big data and other technical industries have complex processes and workflows.
 This can make marketing communication complex.
 Sometimes process diagrams become less linear and show a web of processes, as in this diagram for a big data organization.

 Process Infographic for B2B Technology Company